Updated July 5, 2023

-Representational State Transfer or REST is web standards-based architectures and uses HTTP Protocol for data communication
+Representational State Transfer or REST is a web standards-based architecture and uses HTTP Protocol for data communication.

-HTTP methods are most commonly used in REST-based architectures like getting, PUT, DELETE and POST.
+HTTP methods are commonly used in REST-based architectures like getting, PUT, DELETE, and POST.

-When working with Java API how the asynchronous request handling in JAX-RS client API has been improved. we are going to do that by looking at a real-world example using the JAX-RS client API.
-Let’s say we are going to use a JAX-RS client to do a get call to api.ipify.org.
+When working with Java API, how the asynchronous request handling in JAX-RS client API has been improved.
+We will look at a real-world example using the JAX-RS client API.
+Let’s say we will use a JAX-RS client to do a get call to api.ipify.org.

-This is an existing service that will report back your own IP address.
-Once we have got our IP address in hand, we are going to use this IP address to call another service called ip.api.com and as you can see, we have to provide the IP address as part of the path.
+This is an existing service that will report back your IP address.
+Once we have our IP address in hand, we will use this IP address to call another service called ip.api.com, and as you can see, we have to provide the IP address as part of the path.

 When performing this GET call to ip.api.com and providing our IP address, we will get back some information about the location of this IP address based on what is in their databases.
-Here we have two API calls where the second one depends on the first one.
+Here we have two API calls, the second depending on the first one.

 Advantages of API in Java

-Automation: With Java APIs, instead of people, computer systems can control the work.
-Throughout APIs, organizations can upgrade workflows to create them faster and even more effective.
+Automation: With Java APIs, computer systems can control the work instead of people.
+Organizations can upgrade workflows through APIs to make them faster and more effective.

-Integration: Java APIs enables content to be embedded by any site or perhaps software easier.
+Integration: Java APIs allow any site or software to embed content easily.
 This ensures additional fluid data delivery and then a built-in user experience.

-- Understanding of HTTP protocol (method/response rules), REST/Restful web services, SOAP(optional).
+- Understanding HTTP protocol (method/response rules), REST/Restful web services, SOAP(optional).

 - Knowledge of JSON or perhaps XML or photo buff.